erikvullings/mithril-materialized/packages/lib/README.md

 - `Options` and `RadioButtons` support an `inline` property to align them horizontally.
 - `Select`, `Options`, and `RadioButtons` all use `IInputOption` to specify their options.
 An item can be disabled now.

+v0.13.0 No breaking changes

+- `FileInput`: added `initialValue` to set the initial value more clearly, and added a clear button to remove the input.

 v0.12.2 No breaking changes

 - `Tabs`: added `contentClass` to add a class to the content.